Pulisic, Reyna, McKennie & more: USMNT stars rolling through Champions League in unprecedented numbers | Goal.com

 The 25-year-old goalkeeper is set to fill in for former Liverpool No.1 and current Club Brugge star Simon Mignolet after he was diagnosed with coronavirus when the Belgian champions face Zenit.

-Six Americans could very well take to the field on Tuesday, and there are four more that could still find their way into games this season.
+Five Americans could very well take to the field on Tuesday, and there are more that could still find their way into games this season.

 Barcelona teenager Konrad de la Fuente, Bayern Munich's Chris Richards, Ajax youngster Alex Mendez and Manchester City's back-up goalkeeper Zack Steffen could earn some minutes at some point before this is all said and done.